gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ::

-    mpirun -np 20 gmx_mpi mdrun -ntomp 4 -gpu_id 0
+    mpirun -np 20 gmx_mpi mdrun -ntomp 4 -gputasks 00

 Starts :ref:`mdrun_mpi` with 20 ranks, and assigns the CPU cores evenly across ranks each to one OpenMP thread.
-This setup is likely to be suitable when there are ten nodes, each with one GPU, and each node has two sockets.
+This setup is likely to be suitable when there are ten nodes, each with one GPU, and each node has two sockets each of four cores.

 ::

-    mpirun -np 20 gmx_mpi mdrun -gpu_id 00
+    mpirun -np 10 gmx_mpi mdrun -gpu_id 1

 Starts :ref:`mdrun_mpi` with 20 ranks, and assigns the CPU cores evenly across ranks each to one OpenMP thread.
-This setup is likely to be suitable when there are ten nodes, each with one GPU, and each node has two sockets.
+This setup is likely to be suitable when there are ten nodes, each with two GPUs, but another job on each node is using GPU 0.
+The job scheduler should set the affinity of threads of both jobs to their allocated cores, or the performance of mdrun will suffer greatly.

 ::